Ares42/Plex-Info/README.md

-## Checking watch Statistics & monitoring Stream health
+## Checking Watch Statistics & Monitoring Stream health

 Want to see if you're direct streaming/playing a video, or want to see how much you've watched?
 Head to this URL: